FlyingRossolini/YARG/README.md

 # YARG
 Yet Another Robotic Garden.
-Adventures in architecting a minimalist approach to automated an ebb and flow hydroponic garden.
+Adventures in architecting a minimalistic approach to an automated ebb and flow hydroponic garden.

 ## Preface